 Rotator cuff injuries can be difficult to tackle.
 Restricted overhead movements can leave you feeling frustrated, especially when it interferes with your daily activities.

 If you’ve tried the above exercises but still struggle with finding pain relief, schedule an appointment with Airrosti.
-Airrosti providers are dedicated to finding the root cause of your pain and aim treat injuries at the source.
+Airrosti providers are dedicated to finding the root cause of your pain and treating injuries at the source.
 In most cases, complete injury resolution can happen in as few as 3 visits, based on patient-reported outcomes.